Air Quality Data

 Air Quality Monitoring in Ann Arbor section of this page for more information) is publicly available.
 Below you will find a map showing the locations of each of our monitors, color-coded by the most recent Air Quality Index (AQI) level.
 Simply click on a monitor location to see the most recent AQI level at that site.
 You can further explore the data on our Air Quality Data Visualization Platform at a2gov.org/airdata, which includes graphs of AQI, individual pollutant concentrations, and weather data over time.
 Additionally, you can download the raw data from these sensors.
 Please note that while the data provided by these sensors is monitored for accuracy, it is not EPA reference data.

 Clean, healthy air is critical to ensuring our health and community vitality.
 Research has linked air pollutants such as ozone and particulate matter to lung and heart disease, increased asthma rates, and other health problems.
 In our community, the major sources of these air pollutants include emissions from internal combustion engines (i.e., tailpipe emissions from cars), emissions from power plants, and emissions from indoor and outdoor appliances that run on fuels such as natural gas, diesel, propane, and gasoline.
-In addition, climate change is negatively impact air quality by causing more extreme heat days which both drive up cooling needs (and power plant emissions) and create the conditions for the formation of ground level ozone.
+In addition, climate change is negatively impacting air quality by causing more extreme heat days, which both drives up cooling needs (and power plant emissions) and creates the conditions for the formation of ground level ozone.
 Climate change is also leading to more wildfires and the associated increase in particulate matter.
 Learn more about the impacts of climate change on air quality from the